QI-Software/qi-website-public/README.md

 2. Navigate to the **Orders** tab.
 3. Find the **"Claim Game Key(s)"** button next to your order.
 4. Click to reveal and claim your game keys.

-Start claiming your game keys today and enjoy the best of qi.games without any hassle.

 ## 🤝 Support